MetabolomicsSA/MStractor/README.md

 The package is availabe to download as tar.gz under the 'releases' section. in order to download he dependencies make sure the package 'remotes' is installed and run the  following

-To install the package from the tar.gz file available to download under 'releases', please run the following

 ##### setRepositories(ind=1:2)

 ##### remotes::install_local("C:/pathtoPackage/MStractor_0.1.0.tar.gz", dependencies=NA)